UK and U.S. regulators build Brexit 'bridge' for derivatives

-U.S. Commodity Futures Trading Commission Chairman Christopher Giancarlo said the agreement underlined London’s status as a global financial centre, now and “for a long time to come”.
+U.S. Commodity Futures Trading Commission Chairman Christopher Giancarlo said the agreement underlined London’s status as a global financial center, now and “for a long time to come”.

 Derivatives are widely used by companies to hedge themselves against unexpected moves in borrowing costs, currencies or raw materials prices.